singingwolfboy/flask-dance/README.rst

 Github`_ to get a ``client_id`` and ``client_secret``.
 The application's
 authorization callback must be ``http://localhost:5000/login/github/authorized``.
-You'll also need to set the `OAUTHLIB_INSECURE_TRANSPORT`_ environment variable, to so that oauthlib allows you to use HTTP rather than HTTPS.
+You'll also need to set the `OAUTHLIB_INSECURE_TRANSPORT`_ environment variable, so that oauthlib allows you to use HTTP rather than HTTPS.

 .. _register an application on Github: https://github.com/settings/applications/new
 .. _OAUTHLIB_INSECURE_TRANSPORT: http://oauthlib.readthedocs.org/en/latest/oauth2/security.html#envvar-OAUTHLIB_INSECURE_TRANSPORT